nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 ### 2\.
 New Reactive API: `useLocalize` and `useSvelteFluent`

-The `FluentContext` API has been replaced by two new reactive utilities: `useLocalize` and `useSvelteFluent`. `useLocalize` is a reactive function for accessing translations, while `useSvelteFluent` provides access to the full `SvelteFluent` instance.
+The `FluentContext` API has been replaced by two new reactive utilities: `useLocalize` and `useSvelteFluent`.
+`useLocalize` is a reactive function for accessing translations, while `useSvelteFluent` provides access to the full `SvelteFluent` instance.

+To further clarify the new API, the `initFluentContext` function has been renamed to `setSvelteFluent`.
+This new name better reflects its action: setting the `SvelteFluent` instance that the new utilities consume.

-As a result, `getFluentContext`, `initFluentContext`'s return value, and the `FluentContext` type are no longer part of the public API.
+As a result, `getFluentContext`, `setSvelteFluent`'s (formerly `initFluentContext`'s) return value, and the `FluentContext` type are no longer part of the public API.

 ### 3\.
 Housekeeping: Component Removals